Battleground (2015): Aftermath

-The next night on Raw, The Undertaker explained his actions for attacking Brock Lesnar was for revenge, not because of Lesnar ending his Undefeated WrestleMania Streak at WrestleMania XXX but because of the constant taunting and mockery of him and Lesnar's greatest achievement by both Lesnar and his advocate, Paul Heyman.
+The next night on Raw, The Undertaker explained his actions for attacking Brock Lesnar was for revenge, not because of Lesnar ending his Undefeated WrestleMania Streak at WrestleMania XXX, but because of the constant taunting and mockery of him and Lesnar's greatest achievement by both Lesnar and his advocate, Paul Heyman.
 On the same night, the two engaged in a vicious brawl which prompted half of the WWE roster and many security guards to separate the two.
 It was later announced on the same episode of Raw the two would face off in the main event at SummerSlam.
-At SummerSlam, The Undertaker won in a controversial ending by submission leading to a final battle between the two in a Hell in a Cell match at Hell in a Cell which Lesnar won to end their rivalry once and for all.
+At SummerSlam, The Undertaker won in a controversial ending by submission, leading to a final battle between the two in a Hell in a Cell match at Hell in a Cell, which Lesnar won to end their rivalry once and for all.

 On the following night's Raw, John Cena confronted Seth Rollins over his cowardly tactics to retain the WWE World Heavyweight Championship, going as far as calling him a joke.
 Cena then challenged Rollins for the WWE World Heavyweight Championship that night which Rollins refused.
-On the July 27 episode of Raw, Cena once again challenged Rollins for the title but this time The Authority denied his request and instead had him defend the WWE United States Championship against Rollins that night which Cena retained but received a legitimate broken nose in the process.
-After recovering, Cena would accept Rollins' challenge on the August 11 episode of Tough Enough to a Winner takes all match at SummerSlam where Cena would lose the WWE United States Championship to Rollins thanks to interference by SummerSlam host Jon Stewart.
+The following week, Cena once again challenged Rollins for the title, but this time, The Authority denied his request and instead had him defend the WWE United States Championship against Rollins that night, which Cena retained, but received a legitimate broken nose in the process.
+After recovering, Cena would accept Rollins' challenge on the August 11 episode of Tough Enough to a Winner Takes All match at SummerSlam.
+At the event, Cena lost the United States Championship to Rollins thanks to interference from SummerSlam host Jon Stewart.